Miserlou/Zappa/README.md

 If you are adding a non-trivial amount of new code, please include a functioning test in your PR.
 For AWS calls, we use the `placebo` library, which you can learn to use [in their README](https://github.com/garnaat/placebo#usage-as-a-decorator).
 The test suite will be run by [Travis CI](https://travis-ci.org/Miserlou/Zappa) once you open a pull request.

 Please include the GitHub issue or pull request URL that has discussion related to your changes as a comment in the code ([example](https://github.com/Miserlou/Zappa/blob/fae2925431b820eaedf088a632022e4120a29f89/zappa/zappa.py#L241-L243)).
 This greatly helps for project maintainability, as it allows us to trace back use cases and explain decision making.
+Similarly, please make sure that you meet all of the requiments listed in the [pull request template](https://raw.githubusercontent.com/Miserlou/Zappa/master/.github/PULL_REQUEST_TEMPLATE.md).

+Please feel free to work on any open ticket, especially any ticket marked with the "help-wanted" label.
+If you get stuck or want to discuss an issue further, please join [our Slack channel](https://slack.zappa.io), where you'll find a community of smart and interesting people working dilligently on hard problems.

 #### Using a Local Repo